Discovery in Whittier Scholars Program

 Whittier Scholars student Tayler Scriber holding an Oscar statue.Researching Hollywood's Industry

 Tayler Scriber’s always been curious about people’s relationship with media: why they watch what they watch, and in turn, how that content affects them.
-Thanks to the Whittier Scholars Program, Scriber turned that passion into a self-designed major, Film and Humanities, and has enjoyed exploring a subject that deeply interests to her.
+Thanks to the Whittier Scholars Program, Scriber turned that passion into a self-designed major, Film and Humanities, and enjoyed exploring a subject that deeply interests to her.

-In her junior year, she began by looking back to investigate how the revolutionary horror classic Night of the Living Dead characterized its black lead and the significance of his role in a 1960s film.
-The optics of the seminal zombie movie, a black man trying to survive conflict only to be killed by his protectors, reflect the optics of not only its era, but 2018, as well.
+She honed in on Black representation, both on the screen and behind the camera.
+In her junior year, she began by investigating how the revolutionary horror classic Night of the Living Dead characterized its Black lead and the significance of his role in a 1960s film.
+The optics of the seminal movie, of a Black man trying to survive conflict only to be killed by his protectors, resonate both in the '60s and modern day.

 “I think it matters that we take stock of the things that we consume on a regular basis,” Taylor said.
 “We take these un-intentioned biases and we place that on people that we meet in the outside world.
 It is a reflection of who we are.”